CURENT/andes/docs/source/install.rst

      conda config --add channels conda-forge
      conda config --set channel_priority flexible

+If these steps complete without an error, continue to `Install Andes`_.

 Existing Python Environment (Advanced)
 --------------------------------------
-This is for advanced user only and is not recommended on Microsoft Windows.
+This is for advanced user only and is **not recommended on Microsoft Windows**.
 Please skip it if you have set up a Conda environment.

 Instead of using Conda, if you prefer an existing Python environment,